BattletechModders/LowVisibility/README.md

 - [] BUG: Sensor range circle not updating onActorSelected; gives you a false sense of where you can see
 - [] FEATURE: Rename `lv-scrambler_mX` to `lv-stealth-boost_mX` to match probes.
 - [] FEATURE: Rename active probes to `lv-sensormod-highest_mX` and `lv-sensormod-sum_mX`
-- [] FEATURE: Add `lv-vision-thermal_m` modifiers; reduces direct fire penalty, but at different ranges
+- [x] FEATURE: Add `lv-vision-thermal_m` modifiers; reduces direct fire penalty, but at different ranges
-- [] FEATURE: Show signature, visibilty modifiers for target on the tooltips.
+- [] FEATURE: Show signature, visibility modifiers for target on the tooltips.
 - [] Armor/structure exact values are being shown, not just as ??
 - [] FEATURE: Make sensor lock not end your turn (SensorLockSequence)
 - [] FEATURE: ImplementNoSensorLockCriticalMultiPenalty = 0.0f; NoVisualLockCriticalMultiPenalty = 0.0f; (Modify called shot critical, % when making a shot w/o lock)